- Original Declaration of Independence, Constitution, and Bill of Rights

 Reservations not required, but you can book a timed visit entry or reserve a guided tour for up to 15 people (at 9:45 a.m.
 Monday–Friday only).

 Drop in during your museum visit to participate in hands-on activities and programs based on documents, images, maps, posters and more.
-Open Monday–Friday, 10 a.m.–4 p.m.
+Open Monday–Saturday, 10 a.m.–4 p.m.
 Reservations not required.

 Bring your group of students, scouts, teachers, or other civic-minded individuals to explore how the actions of the Federal Government are based in our Constitution.

 Participants take on the roles of archivists and researchers completing a very important assignment: providing the President of the United States with real-life examples of our Constitution in action.
 Working in replica storage and research spaces, participants will find, select and analyze document facsimiles.
 They will mine these primary sources for historical examples of Constitutional ideas like checks and balances and separation of powers, and connect them to specific passages in the Constitution to gain a greater understanding of the role it plays in our government and daily lives.

 - Ages 11–adult

 - Reservations are available Tuesdays, Wednesdays and Thursdays.

 - Choose 1st and 2nd dates of choice for your visit, and your preferred time: 10 a.m.–12 p.m. or 12:30 p.m.–2:30 p.m.

 Divide them into six teams, each assigned to review a particular portion of the Constitution:

 Team 1 = Article 1, sections 1-7